Polynomial argmin for recovery and approximation of multivariate discontinuous functions: Exact representations

-{ The purpose of this section is to demonstrate the expressive power of the polynomial argmin.
-We do so by showing that for several classes of known functions, an exact (and sometimes obvious) representation is possible.
-Subsequently, in Section~\ref{sec:sos}, we show how a polynomial argmin approximation can be found using convex optimization, provided that some finite sample of values of $f$ is available.
-Importantly, all polynomials of the illustrative examples below are indeed optimal solutions of the convex program alluded to, which supports the claim that in some sense the optimization problem is well-founded as natural obvious solutions of those illustrative examples can be recovered.}
+The purpose of this section is to demonstrate the expressive power of the polynomial argmin.
+We do so by showing that for several classes of known functions, an exact (and often simple) ``argmin" representation is possible.
+Subsequently, in Section~\ref{sec:sos}, we show how a polynomial $\arg\min$ approximation can be found using convex optimization, provided that a collection of finite samples of values of $f$ is available.